shankarpriyank/PettyPlanet/README.md

 * Also I wish to cache the posts using Room Db so that while the new posts are still being fetched the users has something to interact with
 * Write more tests
 * Implement other login methods such as Facebook Login
-* Make some improvemnets in the Ui
+* Make some improvements in the Ui

 ## License